RockerKitten/CastleStructure/BuildIt-Castles/README.md

-﻿# Build It Castle Edition!
+# Build It Castle Edition!
 Have you ever wished for an easier way to make the wizzard tower of your dreams?
 Have you ever wished you could build and decorate an evil dungon to hold your prisioners?
 Have you longed for simple snappable spiral stairs?
 If you answered yes to any of these questions, then this is the mod for you!

 ## Installation (manual)
-Simply put the BuildIt-Castles.dll into the BepInEx/plugins folder along with the current JVL release, and launch the game!
+Simply put the CastleStructures.dll into the BepInEx/plugins folder along with the current JVL release, and launch the game!
+Note: This mod does require that you use some form of build menu extender.
+I recommend Sears Catalogue by Comfy

 ## Featuring
 New spiral stairs climbing both clockwise and counterclockwise and in both 2m and 4m radius.
 They are snappable, and smoothly climbable.
 Along with these spiral stairs are the requesite curved wall blocks, each of which is 1/8th of a circle, snapps to each other, and perfectly fits around the stairs.
 Walls also come in two versions, 2m and 4m radius.
 (For those of you who are a bit math challanged, it's ok we still love you, that's 4m or two full floor tiles across a the full circle for the first version, and 8m or four floor tiles across a full circle for the second version.)